aboutcode-org/aboutcode/docs/source/scancode-toolkit/tutorials/how_to_extract_archives.rst

 ScanCode Toolkit provides archive extraction.
 This command can be used before running a scan over a codebase in order to ensure all archives are extracted.
 Archives found inside an extracted archive are extracted recursively.
-Extraction is done in-place in a directory and named ``'-extract'``.
+Extraction is done in-place in a directory and named after the archive with ``'-extract'`` appended.

 .. image:: data/scancode-toolkit-extract.png